benhsz/parless/README.md

 What allows the parentheses to be visually omitted without introducing ambiguity is the availability of these visual cues.
 They will only visualize when certain conditions are met (e.g. a missing closing parenthesis).
 Once everything is in order (balanced parentheses, correct indentation) the code will appear clean and unambiguous.

 Of course, with a decent amount of parentheses being outright invisible, it could be awkward if the user wishes to manually select and edit code as text with the cursor.
-For that reason, parentheses will re-appear with the presence of a cursor, be it text or mouse cursor, as in this animated mockup:
+For that reason, hidden parentheses will re-appear with the presence of a mouse cursor, as in this animated mockup:

 ![animation](https://benhsz.github.io/images/parless/mouse-over.gif)